Article

 In the face of this scenario, unsuitable infrastructure, logistical challenges and inefficient carriers’ management undermine the growth of companies and increase the risk of stagnation across the industry.
 But what are logistics companies doing to improve their logistics operations?

-When it comes to warehousing operations, managers keep working according to a functional, category-based approach and claim that the lack of resources and space are their top concerns.
-Moreover, traditional single-load, high-turnover carriers and the paradigm of rigid delivery slots are still common among transportation players.
+When it comes to warehousing operations, managers continue to work according to a functional, category-based approach, citing the lack of resources and space as their top concerns.

 We know from experience how to solve these problems effectively and the benefits that top performers can achieve.
 For this, we have compiled the key initiatives to carry out to boost logistical performance in a practical, sustained way, and address both warehousing and transportation flows.